Skip to content

 Museo del Prado, en Madrid, España.

-The Prado Museum, officially known as the Museo Nacional del Prado, is the main Spanish art museum, located in the center of Madrid
+The Prado Museum, officially known as the Museo Nacional del Prado, is the main Spanish art museum, located in the center of Madrid.

 It is considered to house one of the finest collections of European art in the world, from the 12th century to the early 20th century, based on the former Spanish Royal Collection, and the best collection of Spanish art.
-Founded as a museum of painting and sculpture in 1819, it also contains important collections of other types of works
+Founded as a museum of painting and sculpture in 1819, it also contains important collections of other types of works.

-The Prado Museum is one of the most visited places in the world, and is considered one of the greatest art museums in the world
+The Prado Museum is one of the most visited places in the world, and is considered one of the greatest art museums in the world.

 Interior del Museo del Prado.